crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 First, this analysis differentiates white hat hackers from grey hat hackers, black hat hackers, and hacktivists on the basis of **legal practice**.

-Next, the analysis explores the key properties/attributes (themes) of professional ethics and codes os professional ethical hackers as stipulated/enriched within various industry standards and conventions.
+Next, the analysis explores the key properties/attributes (themes) of professional ethics and codes of ethics of professional ethical hackers as stipulated/enriched within various industry standards and conventions.

-Next, profiles of hackers--an analysis of the four types of hacking/hacker groups classified based on the legality of their practices and professional conduct.
+Finally, the discussion presents an analysis of four types of hacker groups classified based on the legality of their practices and the imperative to professional conduct.

 ### Ethical hacking is legal